SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In a large longitudinal study, Smith et al. (2012) investigated the incidence of X in Y.
 In one well-known recent experiment, limits on X were found to be ....
 (Al-Masry, 2013)

-## Referring to Literature
+## Reference to single investigations in the past: research topic as main focus

-> Reference to single investigations in the past: research topic as main focus
+↑ Referring to Literature

 To determine the effects of X, Zhao et al (2005) compared ...
 X was originally isolated from Y in a soil sample from ...
 (Wang et al. , 1952).